Get My Wealth Building Course & Free Coaching

 You will need to input several numbers so the calculator can accurately compare all the factors affecting renting versus buying (interest, property taxes, tax savings, appreciation, opportunity costs, closing costs, selling costs, etc.).

 Finally, if you need help completing any field just click on that data entry box and instructions will appear in the area to the right so you know how to answer the questions.
-And if you like this calculator please make sure to "like" or +1 to help us out!

 How Much Does It Cost To Rent Vs. Buy A House?